ejosephslab/pgrna/README.md

 1) ModuleNotFoundError: No module named 'pandas' when import pandas – Make sure you have pandas installed by typing pandas –-h in the terminal(cmd).
 2) ImportError: No module named RNA – Check your RNAfold installation by typing RNAfold –-h in the terminal(cmd).
 3) BLAST Database error: No alias or index file found for nucleotide database – Make sure you have given the correct path to the database while making the blastn query from your python script.
-This has to be done at line 1022 in the Cas13_pgRNA.py file.
+This has to be done, for example, at line 1022 in the Cas13_pgRNA.py file (here for a database named 'Human_NCBI_rnadb').
 ```
       # In[71]: